ISO-TC211/GOM/README.md

 # Group for Ontology Maintenance

-The Group for Ontology Maintenance (GOM) is an *Advisory Group* of the [International Organization for Standardization (ISO)](https://www.iso.org)'s [Technical Committee 211 (TC 211)](https://committee.iso.org/home/tc211) which focusses on Geographic information/Geomatics.
+The Group for Ontology Maintenance (GOM) is an *Advisory Group* of the [International Organization for Standardization (ISO)](https://www.iso.org)'s [Technical Committee 211 (TC 211)](https://committee.iso.org/home/tc211) which focuses on Geographic information/Geomatics.

 This repository contains outputs from GOM in the form of [Web ontology Language (OWL)](https://www.w3.org/OWL/) versions of ISO's 19* family of standards.

 Published output from GOM is provided at https://def.isotc211.org/ .

+* list other GOM-maintend repos
+    * codelist vocabularies
+    * def.isotc211.org namespace / website

 ## Experimental works
 The folder [experimental/](experimental/) contains alternate forms of TC211 ontology content extracted from standards' ontologies to test potential delivery mechanisms.